loopy750/SRT-Stats-Monitor/modifications/resources/faq.md

 ### Q. **When I launch the program, I'm getting "Test #6 of 10 failed", how do I resolve this?**
 ##### A. Confirm **OBS Websocket** is enabled in OBS, and the desired port and password are set, and match the `config.ini` settings.
 The default port for **OBS Websocket 5.x** is **4455**, and **4445** for **obs-websocket-http**.
 Both `WebSocketPassword` and `ws_password` need to be correctly configured.
 See [here](https://github.com/loopy750/SRT-Stats-Monitor/blob/main/modifications/resources/quick_start_guide.md) for further assistance.

+### Q. **Scene is not switching, or not switching back after it's back online, what is wrong?**
+##### A. Ensure Media Sources must have "Restart playback when source becomes active" disabled.
+Carefully read through all instructions and notes.

 ### Q. **When streaming using OBS SRT, there is no bitrate information, where do I find it?**
 ##### A. Unfortunately this information isn't available via OBS, therefore making it impossible to fetch the current bitrate.
 It is only visible when streaming via a server such as 'SRT Live Server' (modified version by mattwb65), or 'BELABOX cloud relay server'.